reallyenglish/ansible-role-example/docs/Procedures/Creating_Pull_Request/README.md

 ### Reviewers

-Request a review by assigning it to one or more of Project Members.
+Request a review by assigning it to one or more of Project Members when the all required tests have passed.
+Choose one with enough knowledge of the context.

 ### Submit the PR